 IOECs provide the benefits of higher performance and lower cost for products comprising mixed Electronic and Photonic technologies.
-As illustrated in Figure 3, mainstream IT&T and niche product applications include:
+Mainstream IT&T and niche product applications include:

 - Fibre To The Curb Access Units (with XDSL on copper or CDMA radio to the home); - Fibre To The Home Wall Units (with wireless communications within the home); - Metropolitan Area Networks (DWDM Add/Drop Multiplexer & IP switching products); - Plastic-Fibre and Wireless (Radio or IR) Local Area Networks and Home Networks; - Optical Interconnect devices for communications within equipment racks, circuit cards and processing devices; and - Sensor sub-systems, specifically those products that interface optical sensor networks to electronic processing and measuring equipment.